Natural Steps, Arkansas: Steamboat landing

+On May 19, 1878, the Arkansas Gazette reported:

 The excursion yesterday to Natural Steps on the steamer Maumelle under the auspices of the M.E. church and the management of its popular pastor, Rev. A.W.
 Decker, and Gen. Henry Rudd, was a great success, both pecuniarily and pleasurably.
 The boat left Little Rock promptly at 8:30 a.m. and after traversing our beautiful river, with its varied and picturesque scenery for about thirty miles duly reached its point of destination, the Natural Steps, where the excursionists disembarked and sought the shady groves in the vicinity, where they indulged in picnicking in the true and time-honored style; after when the Natural Steps were duly inspected and climbed and such getting up stairs you never did see.

-A riverboat pilot on the Arkansas River in the late 19th century, R. E. Cross wrote in 1938:
+A riverboat pilot on the Arkansas River in the late 19th century, R. E. Cross, wrote in 1938:

 For years and years I rafted timber from Dardanelle and points below, to the old Freeman Lumber Company at Gleason, Ark., and to the Beebe Stave Company, located a few miles below Little Rock.

 There once lived a Dr. Moreland at Natural Steps who had a farm and a cotton gin, and in whose cottonseed house we slept many, many times after landing near Scott eddy.
 We cooked many a savory supper and breakfast in that old gin-lot.
 We would each dig a hole in the cottonseed and crawl in, wet clothes and all, and we slept very well.